-To customize the File Bookmarks title or the File Bookmarks links on the WebVPN Home page that is displayed to authenticated WebVPN users, use the file-bookmarks command from webvpn customization mode:
+To customize the File Bookmarks title or the File Bookmarks links on the WebVPN Home page that is displayed to authenticated WebVPN users, use the file-bookmarks command from webvpn customization configuration mode.
+To remove the command from the configuration and cause the value to be inherited, use the no form of this command.